 ALL WARRANTY REPAIR REQUESTS MUST BE MADE IN WRITING.
 In order for Harris Doyle Homes to properly manage our warranty system, all Warranty Requests must be submitted in writing via email (firstname.lastname@example.org) or mail (3111 Timberlake Dr, Suite 100, Birmingham, AL 35242).
 Email is the preferred method of submittal.

 Warranty Repairs will only be scheduled to begin and end during NORMAL BUSINESS HOURS of M-F 8am - 5pm.
 We DO NOT schedule warranty work (except for emergencies) on weekends or after business hours.
 Our Trade Partners typically work only during normal business hours so these are the only times that work can be performed.
 In addition, Harris Doyle Homes does not have staff available on weekends to handle service requests properly.
 We realize that this can often create a problem with work schedules and we appreciate your understanding and cooperation.

 Some Warranty Repairs may require visits from more than one trade.
 When this happens, we do our best to schedule the trades to come in on the same day but some cases require multiple trades, and therefore multiple days, to complete.
 You will be required to be at home during each of those days in order for us to complete the work.

-You will be asked to sign the Warranty Service Order when the sub-contractor has finished the warranty repair.
+You will be asked to sign the Warranty Service Order when the Trade Partner has finished the warranty repair.
 However, this is NOT a part of your Home Purchase Agreement and is not a binding contract.
 We ask for the signature in order for us to keep a record of quality control.
-If you choose not to sign an item after the work has been performed and the Warranty Manager determines that the work has been done to our Building Quality Standards, they will note that on the form and close-out the warranty item.
+If you choose not to sign an item after the work has been performed and the Quality Assurance Team determines that the work has been done to our Building Quality Standards, they will note that on the form and close-out the warranty item.